A/N: So I'm finally getting around to putting up the second installment of this, just because Emma owes Nate some coffee…

 "It's hot in here.
 You want to go get some air?"
 She asks, fanning herself with her hand and exhaling loudly.

-He nods and tries to ignore the look he can feel Liv giving them as they leave the Plaza banquet room.
+He nods and tries to ignore the look he can feel Liv giving them as they leave the Plaza banquet hall.
 She can mind her own business, for once.

 They sit outside for a long while, enjoying the warm night.
 Neither of them says a word until finally she speaks.